 Section des sciences du langage et de l’information

-Contribution in developing a preliminary module for statical analysis of WEGAS data.
+Collaboration for statical analysis of WEGAS data.

 Faculté de psychologie

 Development of a simulation for cognitive psychology investigations.

 Development of a serious game for « Crime Scene Investigation » training.

 Collaboration for the project management course.

 Collaboration on the development of serious games for education and research in emergency triage.